aiida-vasp/aiida-vasp/doc/source/index.rst

 Welcome to AiiDA-VASP's documentation!
 ======================================

 AiiDA-VASP is a plug-in for the workflow management and data provenance tracking framework `AiiDA`_.
 It provides the classes `AiiDA`_ needs to run simulations using `VASP`_ (Vienna Ab initio Simulation Package). `VASP`_ is a program for atomic scale materials modelling, e.g. electronic structure calculations and quantum-mechanical molecular dynamics, from first principles.
-For detailed documentation on using `VASP`_ take a look in their `VASP_wiki`_.
+For detailed documentation on using `VASP`_ take a look in their `VASP wiki`_.

-AiiDA-VASP is under active development, check out the :changelog:
+AiiDA-VASP is under active development, check out the `changelog`_.

 General comments about the user documentation and support
 =========================================================